 Change Type Modified

-Key Action Audit your intracranial pressure monitoring claims for medical necessity documentation before March 7, 2026
+Key Action Audit medical necessity documentation and prior authorization workflows before May 15, 2026

 CMS Invasive Intracranial Pressure Monitoring Coverage Criteria and Medical Necessity Requirements 2026